paich64/C64MEGA65/doc/developer.md

 On the MiSTer platform, the simulated cartridges (*.CRT) are loaded into SDRAM, and the C64 CPU executes code directly from there.
-On the MEGA65 platform, the HyperRAM is shared between the core and the framework (specifically the ascal.vhd VGA-to-HDMI converter).
+On the MEGA65 platform, the HyperRAM is shared between the core and the framework (specifically the `ascal.vhd` VGA-to-HDMI converter).
-Due to the behaviour and requirements of the ascal.vhd, the HyperRAM can be busy for extended periods of time.
+Due to the behaviour and requirements of the `ascal.vhd`, the HyperRAM can be busy for extended periods of time.
 This can lead to considerable latency when the core accesses HyperRAM, i.e. more than 500 ns, which is the half clock cycle the C64 CPU has the bus.
 Currently, the worst-case latency is around 1500 ns.
 In other words, it's not possible for